Apache Kafka Glossary¶

-- The Kafka API that enables a connector to read event streams from a source system and write to a target system.
+- The Connect API is the Kafka API that enables a connector to read event streams from a source system and write to a target system.

 - Connect worker¶

-A server process that runs a connector and performs the actual work of moving data in and out of Kafka topics.
+A Connect worker is a server process that runs a connector and performs the actual work of moving data in and out of Kafka topics.

 A worker is a server process that runs on hardware independent of the Kafka brokers themselves.
 It is scalable and fault-tolerant, meaning you can run a cluster of workers that share the load of moving data in and out of Kafka from and to external systems.